curiousTauseef/master-controller/README.md

 Interval in seconds to ensure client connected

 #### Start Option
-How the tasks should be started: Auto/GPIO
+How the tasks should be started: Auto/Web/GPIO
+Web capability hasn't been implemented
 GPIO capability hasn't been implemented

 #### Client List JSON